 The name Livability came into being in 2007 when the disability charity John Grooms merged with the Shaftesbury Society.

 And Shaftesbury had started life as The Ragged School Union (RSU) way back in 1844.
 It was formed to support the growing movement of inner city, Christian-run schools for poor children.
 The social reformer, the 7th Earl of Shaftesbury, nicknamed ‘the Poor Man’s Earl’, had been a key supporter and its first President.
-The RSU was renamed the Shaftesbury Society in 1944.
+The RSU was only officially renamed the Shaftesbury Society in 1944.

 As a social work student in 1993, I did a 9 week summer placement with Shaftesbury.
 Reading the booklet they sent me before I joined, I remember being excited about a Christian organisation serious about ‘urban action’ and making a difference to people affected by both poverty and disability.